-- maintenance of certain financial ratios (such as gold sales, positive net assets, etc.); - maintenance of certain non-GAAP measures (EBITDA and similar measures, net debt, etc.); - provision year-end audited and interim unaudited financial statements/information prepared in accordance with local GAAP and IFRS accounting frameworks; - other restrictions.
+- maintenance of certain financial ratios (such as gold sales, positive net assets, etc.); - maintenance of certain non-GAAP measures (EBITDA and similar measures, net debt, etc.); - provision year-end audited and interim unaudited financial statements/information prepared in accordance with local GAAP and IFRS accounting frameworks; and - other restrictions.

 The Company has tested financial covenants based on these financial statements and local GAAP measures.
-At 31 December 2022, according to these calculations the Company was in compliance with related covenants.
+As at 31 December 2023, according to these calculations the Company was in compliance with related covenants.